msimecek/Speech-Training-Pipeline/README.md

 2. Verify that the Application Settings in the Function App were propagated correctly (`AzureTenantId`, `Location`, `PrincipalAppId`, `PrincipalAppSecret`, `ResourceGroupName`).
 3. Check that you uploaded both the audio and transcript files in correct Storage folders.

 If the container was started, but you don't see any speech models on the CRIS portal, check logs on the container.

 ```
 az container logs -g resourcegroupname -n process16
 ```

+1. Make sure that you use the correct Speech service key.
+2. Make sure that you specified the right region when you started the Logic App (parameter `location` needs to be the same as your Speech service's location).

 ## Components and in depth description